Community & School Grants

 All activities of the WAEF Farmworker Education Program must benefit those employed in entry level or lower-level supervisory positions within Washington’s tree fruit industry.

 Four recipients were selected to receive grants in 2015 for their activities fostering and promoting scholastic success for farmworkers and their families.
 In total $16,000 was awarded to community and school programs through the WAEF Farmworker/Ag Worker Education program this year.

 Grants were awarded to organizations providing educational programs to adult learners in geographic areas where the tree fruit industry has a heavy preference.
 Recipient programs are impacting farmworker families through programs targeting learning in the following areas: English as a Second Language, Adult Basic Education/Life Skill Development/Parent Empowerment, and Citizenship Preparation.

 2015 Grant Recipients:

 First United Methodist Church of Wenatchee Latino Ministry Program received $2000 for their adult ESL and citizenship classes.

 Heritage Multicultural Baptist Church Adult Learning Center in Quincy received $3000 for the purchase of supplies in their adult ESL, computer and citizenship preparation classes.

-Chelan-Douglas Community Action Council received $5000 for curriculum and supply needs of the Literacy Council of Chelan & Douglas Counties.
+Chelan-Douglas Community Action Council received $5000 for administration needs of the Literacy Council of Chelan & Douglas Counties.